 Crimes involving the threat of fear or force are severely treated in Oklahoma.
 If you are being charged, it is important to understand how charges may affect you and how they may overlap.
 Each charge requires proof of specific elements based on alleged facts.

-For defense against felonious assault charges, retain an experienced Tulsa criminal defense lawyer.
-A local attorney will know the court system and judges in the area.
+For defense against felonious assault charges, retain a Tulsa criminal defense lawyer.
+Experienced Wirth Law Office criminal lawyers in Tulsa will know the court system and judges in the area.
 Do not delay.
 Your initial consultation is free.

 Call the Wirth Law Office at (918) 879-1681 (or toll free at (888) Wirth-Law) or submit the question form at the top right of this page.